-If we strip away the cover tunes and live tracks, we're left with four originals and six traditional songs that I thought might make up a decent one disc album.
+If we strip away the cover tunes and live tracks, we're left with four originals and six traditional songs, which I thought might make a decent one-disc album.

 SIDE A